drumpt/drumpt/README.md

 ## Biography
-I am a machine learning researcher at AITRICS, a healthcare AI startup in Korea, where I am fulfilling my alternative military service under Prof. Eunho Yang.
-For more information, please visit my [homepage](https://changhun.kim) and feel free to reach out!
+I am a machine learning researcher at AITRICS, a healthcare AI startup in Korea.
+For more information, please visit my [homepage](https://changhun.kim), and feel free to reach out!